 Improved safety of your vehicles and drivers

 Managing a pool of five to ten vehicles is not difficult for an experienced fleet manager.
-But, when that fleet consists of thousands of vehicles, maintaining your business’ entire fleet operation can quickly become overwhelming.
-Coupled with the fear of not knowing if your investment in acquiring and monitoring your vehicles is actually paying off, gaps will start to appear in your operations.
+But, when that fleet consists of thousands of vehicles, it can quickly become overwhelming.
+Coupled with the fear of not knowing if your investment in acquiring and monitoring your vehicles is paying off, gaps may start to appear.

 Before you begin to highlight what you want to achieve with fleet management software, it’s first important to understand the gaps in your current processes.
-For example, may encounter challenges, such as:
+For example, a fleet manager may encounter challenges, such as:

 Compliance with strict transport regulations